fredhutchio/concepts_machine_learning/class1.md

 * Emily Silgard's data science group - [natural language processing to extract information from unstructured electronic medical records notes.](https://www.sciencedirect.com/science/article/abs/pii/S1532046419302217)
 * The Data Visualization Center - [single-cell visualization and clustering of RNA-sequencing data to find rare subtypes of cells that emerge in the mouse embryo.](https://oncoscape.v3.sttrcancer.org/atlas.gs.washington.edu.mouse.rna/landing)

-### How do these machine learning applications work?

-There are different types of machine learning and each have their own specific applications and requirements.

-Four major paradigms in machine learning:
-* **Supervised**
-* **Unsupervised**
-* Semi-supervised
-* Reinforcement learning

-The focus of this course will be on supervised and unsupervised learning only, but it’s good to be aware that these are not the only types of machine learning.
-While increasingly complex machine learning algorithms are highlighted on TV and in the news, it's important to remember that the most commonly implemented form of machine learning is the simplest - supervised machine learning.

 ### Anatomy of a machine learning problem

 The purpose of using machine learning is generally to use data make an inference or prediction.
-To do this, these algorithms access large datasets with many features.
-Datasets rarely, if ever, will capture all of the complex underlying variables that result in the Truth that we see in the world.
-Datasets merely capture the features that we think are related to the system that we are trying to uncover and that we can adequately measure and track.
+To do this, these algorithms access large datasets with many variables.
+Datasets rarely, if ever, will capture all of the complex underlying systems that result in the reality that we see in the world.
+Datasets merely capture variables that we think are related to the system that we are trying to uncover and that we can adequately measure and track.

-Here's an example training dataset for predicting whether or not a patient might be diagnosed with cardiovascular disease.
-This dataset shows paired input and output data together.
+Here's a peek at a portion of a training dataset for predicting whether or not a patient might be diagnosed with cardiovascular disease.
+The full dataset contains 425,195 rows.

 | patient_Id    | age   | htn | treat | smoking | race     | t2d | gender | numAge | bmi | tchol| sbp | cvd |
 | ------------- | ----- | --- | ----- | ------- | -------- | --- | ------ | ------ | --- | ---- | --- | --- |
 | HHUID00076230 | 20-40 | Y   | Y     | N       | Asian/PI | N   | M      | 29     | 23  | 189  | 170 | N   |
 | HHUID00547835 | 70-90 | N   | Y     | N       | White    | Y   | M      | 72     | 35  | 178  | 118 | N   |

-You might have noticed that this fairly simple dataset will not capture *all* of the complexities that lead to a diagnosis of cardiovascular disease, but it might capture enough variability to build a model and make accurate predictions.
+You might have noticed that this fairly small collection of features will not capture *all* of the complexities that lead to a diagnosis of cardiovascular disease, but it might capture enough variability to build a model and make accurate predictions.
 Only experimentation will show if this dataset is capable of creating an accurate and generalizable model.

 You'll notice that this dataset consists of variables that are very easy for someone to measure.